-Aspartame is a widely used artificial sweetener and a popular sugar substitute in low-calorie food and drinks, including diet sodas.
-It is also a component of some medications.
+Aspartame is an artificial sweetener and a popular sugar substitute.
+It is present in low-calorie food and drinks and some medications.

 Despite its extensive use and popularity, aspartame has become a source of controversy in recent years, with several studies claiming the sweetener has adverse health effects.